 This healthy salad is known as “cube salad”. many varieties of vegetables such as potatoes, carrot, beat are cut into small cubes and mixed. it is also spiced up with a bit of salt and pepper.

-This is another traditional dish and available on most special occasions such as a wedding party. it is prepared from fresh green papaya fruit, small onion, chilli, vinegar, a bit of salt, and several other spices such as cumin seeds.
-It has very distinct flavour, the papaya fruit adds a refreshing twang, other ingredients add savour and spiciness.
+This is another traditional dish and available on most special occasions such as a wedding party.
+It is prepared from fresh green papaya fruit, small onion, chilli, vinegar, a bit of salt, and several other spices such as cumin seeds.
+It has a very distinct flavour, the papaya fruit adds a refreshing twang, other ingredients add savour and spiciness.

 similar kind of dishes is available in many other countries such as Cambodia, Laos, Thailand, Vietnam and India.

 Sri Lankan sausages

 Known locally as “Lingus”, Sri Lanka sausages are usually made with seasoned beef, pork, chicken.
 It is available in many flavours such as lemongrass, Beef sausages are also available.
 Common flavourings include lemongrass, onion, chilli flavour.
 It is best suitable as a part of a meal or as a snack, don’t forget to try different sausages during your Sri Lanka tour.
 Usually, it is included in the breakfast.

 Wade is made of dhal, spices and bit of salt.
 Dhal is made to a thick paste and turns to small thick rounded biscuits or small ball (size of a golf ball) and deep-fried.
 It has a rich crispy flavour.
 Usually, the small meal carts that sell deeply fried Wade show up in the late evening and selling the deep-fried many items till late at night.